-Are you considering an electronic sieve shaker but aren’t sure what the benefits are?
+Are you considering an electromagnetic sieve shaker but aren’t sure what the benefits are?

 Do you currently use just test sieves or a mechanical shaker and are looking to improve your process?